Nay_ho_tze's Medicine Musings

 and here they are … how’d i do?

-*during my travels many years later, in a southwestern roadside gift shop. i would find a replica of the Princess's gift to me in a display partnered with a male companion who had a label that read "Navajo Brave" - so it was most exciting, as can be imagined. when i further discovered that my mother's maiden name in the local telephone books was as common as Smith is in England, seemingly validating the 'southwestern connection' that the Princess had referenced.
+*during my travels many years later, in a southwestern roadside gift shop. i would find a replica of the Princess's gift to me in a display partnered with a male companion who had a label that read "Navajo Brave" - so it was most exciting, as can be imagined. when i further discovered that in the local telephone books my mother's maiden name was as common as Smith is in England, seemingly validating the 'southwestern connection' that the Princess had referenced.

-the Princess was a local and vocal activist and at the time of our meeting had been long embroiled in a fight to save an old burial ground from developers -- a couple years later from carpenter friends of my fiancé, i would learn that while the Wampanoags may have lost their bid, they had the final say over their land ... as the story goes apparently the developers of the strip mall could never get the electricity to work right, that it seemed to have a mind of its own, turning on and off sporadically and without cause, so that the electrical didn't pass inspection, meaning that the job had never been formally, fully signed off by the powers that Be -
+the Princess was a local and vocal activist and at the time of our meeting had been long embroiled in a fight to save an old burial ground from developers -- a couple years later from carpenter friends of my late fiancé i would learn that while the Wampanoags may have lost their bid, they had the final say over their land ... as the story goes apparently the developers of the strip mall could never get the electricity to work right, that it seemed to have a mind of its own, turning on and off sporadically and without cause, so that the electrical didn't pass inspection, meaning that the job had never been formally, fully signed off by the powers that Be -

 Scroll the gallery for close-up shots...